 Paediatric burn wounds are sadly a common injury in the Greater Gauteng area.
 At CHBAH we currently have a dedicated Paediatric Burns Unit.
 This unit has 8 intensive care beds, and 24 general ward beds.
-By introducing specialist Paediatric Intensive Care staff, amongst a number of other strategies, we have managed to significantly reduce the previously unacceptably high mortality rate in this unit.
-One significant hurdle remains:

 We share a single operating theatre with the adult burns unit.